Farama-Foundation/Arcade-Learning-Environment/docs/environments/atlantis2.md

 ## Description

 Your job is to defend the submerged city of Atlantis.
 Your enemies slowly descend towards the city and you must destroy them before they reach striking distance.
-To this end, you control three defense posts.You lose if your enemies manage to destroy all seven of Atlantis' installations.
+To this end, you control three defense posts.
+You lose if your enemies manage to destroy all seven of Atlantis' installations.
 You may rebuild installations after you have fought of a wave of enemies and scored a sufficient number of points.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=835)